Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 - install dotnet template

-navigate to the sdk repo root director, and run the following commands:
+navigate to the sdk repo root directory, and run the following commands:

 ```
 dotnet new --install sdk/template-dpg/Azure.ServiceTemplate.Template